 Other risks include:

 Angiography contrast material can damage your kidneys, so you may not be able to have this test if you have severe kidney disease or diabetes.

-Based on your medical condition, your doctor may request other specific preparation.
+Based on your medical condition, your healthcare provider may request other specific preparation.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |

-3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR
+3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR